 Many job-seekers send out applications to just about any hiring company regardless of how they feel about the job.

 If you want to make an impression on interviews, apply for jobs that you are genuinely excited about.
 What you lack in experience, you should make up for in passion which will show in interviews.
-Employers prefer candidates who have a genuine interest for the job to applicants who only want it to pay the rent.
+Employers prefer candidates who have a genuine interest in the job to applicants who only want it to pay the rent.

-Top Secret #3: Think like an Entrepreneur
+3. Think Like an Entrepreneur

 An entrepreneur and an employee may have major differences, but both would do well in their fields if they have a creative mind.

-Just because you are seeking for an employer doesn’t mean you should only limit yourself to the conventional ways of job search.
+Just because you are seeking an employer doesn’t mean you should only limit yourself to the conventional ways of job search.
 Have an entrepreneurial mindset and think outside the box.
-More than just following a set of rules in a company, put yourself out there and let employers know how you can make a difference.
+More than just following a set of rules in a company put yourself out there and let employers know how you can make a difference.
 Work ethic is important, but innovative ideas will take you places.

 Bogus companies are proliferating because of the increasing number of online job hunters.
 Just because you are a fresh graduate doesn’t mean you can’t be selective about the companies you send applications to.